benwex93/Opmed.ai_Coding_assignment/README.md

    Reads a CSV of surgeries with `start` and `end` times, computes duration, and converts timestamps to minutes.

 2. **Create Fixed Intervals:**
    Each surgery has fixed start, end, and duration values used for time-based constraints.
+These aren’t decision variables (the times are fixed) but they’re modeled as fixed IntVars for compatibility with interval variables later.

 3. **Assign Anesthesiologists:**
    Each surgery is assigned to exactly one anesthesiologist; anesthesiologists cannot overlap in time (`NoOverlap`).
+Track which anesthesiologists are used for use later in cost calculation and for symmetry-breaking constraint so that earlier IDs can’t be unused if later ones are used, reducing search space.

 4. **Assign Rooms:**
-   Each surgery is assigned to exactly one of up to 20 rooms, also with `NoOverlap` constraints.
+   Each surgery is assigned to exactly one of up to 20 rooms, also with `NoOverlap` constraints so that no two surgeries can be in the same room.

 5. **Add 15-Minute Buffer:**
    Enforces a 15-minute gap if an anesthesiologist switches to a different room between consecutive surgeries.
+   1) Finds all consecutive surgeries
+   2) Defines same room boolean SR for consectuive surgery i,j in ssame room r
+   3) Enforces SR(i,j,r) <-> Room_Assigned(i,r) ^ Room_Assigned(j, r) This creates NUM_ROOMS Boolean indicators (for each consecutive surgery for each ANT)
+   4) Defines same_room_sum = Sum(same_room_terms) same_room_sum is 1 if any of the rooms for a pair of consecutive surgeries for a particular ANT are the same room (enforced by Room_Assigned condition), 0 otherwise.
+We don't worry about sum > 1 because this done for each consecutive pair of surgeries and there can only be one instance of these surgeries either in exactly one room or 2 separate rooms (enforced previously with ExactlyOne constraint beforehand).
+   5) Use helper function to add 15 min buffer constraint to surgery end for any ANT that is assigned 2 consecutive surgeries in different room

 6. **Define Shift Durations:**
    Each anesthesiologist’s shift spans from their first to last assigned surgery, capped at 12 hours.